The World Almanac: 20th century

-In 1906, the New York Times, reporting on the publishing of the 20th edition, said that "the almanac has made for itself a secure position, second only to the forty-year-old Whitaker's Almanac of London, with which alone it can be compared."
+In 1906, The New York Times, reporting on the publishing of the 20th edition, said that "the almanac has made for itself a secure position, second only to the forty-year-old Whitaker's Almanac of London, with which alone it can be compared."

 In 1923, the name changed to its current name, The World Almanac and Book of Facts.

 Calvin Coolidge's father read from The World Almanac when he swore his son into office.
 Since then, photos have shown that Presidents John F. Kennedy and Bill Clinton have also used The World Almanac as a resource.

 In 1931 The New York World merged with the Scripps-owned Telegram to form the New York World-Telegram.
 The World-Telegram subsequently acquired the assets of The Sun in 1950, and officially became the New York World-Telegram and The Sun.
 Ownership of the Almanac passed to the Newspaper Enterprise Association (another Scripps-owned business) in 1966, when the World-Telegram merged with the New York Herald Tribune and the New York Journal-American.

 During World War II, The World Almanac could boast that it was read by GIs all over the world: between 1944 and 1946, at the request of the U.S. Government, The World Almanac had special print runs of 100,000 to 150,000 copies for distribution to the armed forces.
+The editions released immediately after the war, such as the 1949 World Almanac, showed estimates of the global Jewish population previous to the war due to the lack of new estimates, though they were updated in the subsequent editions, but not before being used by Holocaust negationists to deny the genocide of Jews during World War II.